 See the links above for more information.
 Applicants should carefully read all FLAS guidelines, including Center-specific guidelines, before applying.
 Undergraduate applicants should note that they are ineligible for FLAS Fellowships for beginning level language study and cannot apply to study French, German or Spanish.
 Graduate students are eligible for all levels of language study.
 If you have any questions, contact email@example.com.

 This section covers fellowships that use the same application system as the FLAS Fellowship.
-These awards are granted by committees supporting study of (1) East Asia, (2) Russia, East Europe and Central Asia, and (3) South Asia.
+These awards are granted by committees supporting study of (1) Korea (2) Russia, East Europe and Central Asia, and (3) South Asia.
 Eligibility and financial provisions differ from FLAS fellowships, and additional application elements may be required.
-See the "Guidelines" tab above for specific fellowship information.
+For specific fellowship information, click here.